Philippus/elastic4s/README.md

 }
 ```

-For full details on creating queries and other search capabilities, such as multisearch, source filtering and aggregations, please read [this](docs/search.md).
+For full details on creating queries and other search capabilities such source filtering and aggregations, please read [this](docs/search.md).

+## Multisearch

+Multiple search requests can be executed in a single call using the [multisearch](docs/multisearch.md) request type.
+This is the search equivilent of the bulk request.